 This is the official web search engine and directory for U.S. government resources

 Healthfinder is an encyclopedia of health information provided by the National Health Information Center, U.S. Department of Health and Human Services.

 Serving the Spanish speaking communities in Alabama and Tennessee, the Latino News website includes daily news, entertainment, editorials, opinion articles, and immigration news.

 Approved by the Association for Library Services to Children, a division of the American Library Association

 The Spanish version of MedlinePlus contains the same extensive health information as the English version: health topics, drug information, a medical encyclopedia, news, directories, and links to other resources.

-This is the home page of OSHA in Spanish.
+You may have to select Español at the top of the page.
+This is the home page of OSHA.
 For English-speaking employers who are working with a Spanish-speaking workforce, look at the OSHA Hispanic Outreach Quick Start.

 This is the website for the U.S. Citizenship and Immigration Services, the government agency that oversees immigration.